 Chickenpox causes spots (a rash) and can make a child feel generally unwell.
 Treatment aims to ease symptoms until the illness goes.
-Full recovery is usual in children under 12.
+Full recovery is usual in children aged under 12 years.
 Serious complications are rare but are more likely to occur in children with a poor immune system, such as those on chemotherapy.

 What is chickenpox?